adityakamath/adityakamath.github.io/projects.md

 	<img align="right" width="200" height="200" src="https://adityakamath.github.io/assets/img/abu_robocon.png" />
 </figure>

-Our student team built an autonomous robot and a manually operated robot for the ABU Robocon 2012 problem statement.
-I was involved mostly in the design of the electronics (IR sensor arrays, relay boards, Arduinos) and development of the autonomous functionalities based on a grid following algorithm.
-The autonomous robot was programmed to navigate on a grid, grab an object and place it autonomously at a pre-defined location. [[1]](https://robomanipal.wordpress.com/) [[2]](https://robomanipal.com/)
+Our student team built one autonomous robot and one manually operated robot for the ABU Robocon 2012 national-level competition.
+I was involved in the design of the electronics (IR sensor arrays, relay boards, Arduino shields) and development of the autonomous functionalities based on grid-based positioning algorithms.
+The autonomous robot was programmed to navigate on a flat surface with a grid, grab an object and place it autonomously at a pre-defined location. [[1]](https://robomanipal.wordpress.com/) [[2]](https://robomanipal.com/)